-An act to amend Sections 3209.3 and 4610 of the Labor Code, relating to workers' compensation.
+An act to amend Sections 3209.3 and 4610, 3762, 4610, and 4616 of the Labor Code, relating to workers' compensation.

-AB 933, as introduced, Fong.
-Workers' compensation: utilization review.
+AB 933, as amended, Fong.
+Workers' compensation: utilization review: medical treatment.

 Existing workers' compensation law generally requires employers to secure the payment of workers' compensation, including medical treatment, for injuries incurred by their employees that arise out of, or in the course of, employment.